 With Original Medicare, you can see any doctor, hospital, or specialist in the country that accepts Medicare — which is the vast majority of US providers.
 There’s no network, no referrals required, and no prior authorization for most services.

-You can add a standalone Part D plan for prescription drug coverage and a Medigap plan to cover the 20% coinsurance and other out-of-pocket costs that Original Medicare doesn’t pay.
+You can add a standalone Part D plan for prescription drug coverage (see how Part D works and what it costs) and a Medigap plan to cover the 20% coinsurance and other out-of-pocket costs that Original Medicare doesn’t pay.

 What Is Medicare Advantage?